swennemans/building-your-own-reactjs/02-building_basic_vdom/01-getting-started.md

 ```

 Now we have a function that allows use to mount our `VElement` in the DOM.
 As you can see nothing is magical is happening.
 The `vElement` is basicly a
 blueprint for the `domNode`.
-Another thing to notice is that in the
+It's important to note that we attaching a native
-`mountVElement` function we're altering the `domNode` by adding a className on it.
-In a later
+`node` to our `vElement` in the line: `vElement.dom = domNode;`.
+It's sort of like
-iteration we will use this mounting phase to attach inline styles, click handlers etcetera.
-It's a
+putting a beating heart in `vElement`.
+We will look at this in more detail later, but there
-pretty important phase!
+is already a big hint, think a bit how we're adding a className to the `domNode`.

 ### Create our first app!